benlund/roc/README.md

     APPEND alphabet abcd

-In addition, all instances will respond to methods named after Redis commands that affect [all keys](http://redis.io/commands#keys).
+In addition, all instances will respond to methods named after Redis commands that affect [all keys](http://redis.io/commands#generic).
 For example, to delete an object:

     str = Store.init_string('foo')
     str.set('bar')
     str.del
     str.value #=> nil

-Refer to the (Redis docs)[http://redis.io/commands] for a full list of methods available, with the following exceptions, which don't make sense in this context:
+Refer to the [Redis docs([http://redis.io/commands) for a full list of methods available.

-@@@
+Argument order is the same as for the equivalent Redis command, except that:

-The argument order is the same as for the equivalent Redis command, except that:
+ * the key is not needed as the first arg - this is added in by the object, since it knows its own key

-  the key is not needed as the first arg - this is added in by the object, since it knows its own key optional arguments are repesented as hashes (e.g.  zset.zrange(0, -1, :withscores => true) )
+ * optional arguments are repesented as hashes (e.g.  zset.zrange(0, -1, :withscores => true) )

 All arguments are serialized to strings (this is done by the underlying Redis connection object) before being sent to Redis.